agrc/gis.utah.gov/about/policy/sgid/index.md

 All datasets in the SGID geodatabase are synced nightly with the [Open SGID]({% link sgid/open-sgid/index.md %}).
 This open-standards-centric database is accessible to anyone with an internet connection.

-### Shelved Data
-{: .text-left }

-Over time, we will remove datasets from the SGID geodatabase that are no longer current but continue to have historical value (e.g., Census/ACS data or previous tax district boundaries).
-Their associated hosted feature services will be tagged as `shelved` and placed in the public [AGRC Shelf](http://utah.maps.arcgis.com/home/group.html?id=8765687b7b0545668fff02d1b750f7a9) ArcGIS Online group for future reference.

 ### Dates in Table Names
 {: .text-left }